-Considering the Inheritors who split the property as purchasers from each other or as individual inheritors, vis-a-vis responsibility to each other: Bava Kama 9a Children of unconfirmed lineage: Ketuvot 13b
+Considering the heirs who split the property as purchasers from each other or as individual heirs, vis-a-vis responsibility to each other: Bava Kama 9a

-For a couple after Kiddushin and before Nisuin: Kiddushin 10a
+Inheritance for a couple after Kiddushin and before Nisuin: Ketuvot 53a; Kiddushin 10a

 Advice to parents not to stint in order to leave money to their children: Eruvin 54a